ryantd42/NY-Legislative-Git/2023/S4085A-2023/bill.md

  JAY HIGH SCHOOL VETERANS MEMORIAL HIGHWAY".
-ALL  THAT  PORTION  OF  THE STATE  HIGHWAY  SYSTEM  CONSTITUTING  STATE ROUTE 121 BEGINNING WITH ITS INTERSECTION AT ROUTE 35 OLD POST ROAD AND ENDING WITH ITS  INTERSECTION AT  GIDEON REYNOLDS ROAD, SHALL BE DESIGNATED AND KNOWN AS THE "JOHN JAY HIGH SCHOOL VETERANS MEMORIAL HIGHWAY".
+ALL  THAT  PORTION  OF  THE STATE  HIGHWAY  SYSTEM  CONSTITUTING  STATE ROUTE 121 BEGINNING WITH ITS INTERSECTION AT ROUTE 35 OLD POST ROAD AND ENDING WITH ITS  INTERSECTION AT GIDEON REYNOLDS ROAD IN THE TOWN OF LEWISBORO, COUNTY OF WESTCHESTER, SHALL  BE  DESIGNATED  AND  KNOWN  AS THE "JOHN JAY HIGH SCHOOL VETERANS MEMORIAL HIGHWAY".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act.
 However,  to  avoid